playhex/playhex/README.md

 yarn hex create-random-bots
 ```

-- Random bots must play instantaneously, which is the default.
-If you changed this, make sure this env var is zero again:
+- Random bots must play instantaneously.
+- Ranked bot games must be allowed.

+Theses settings are the defaults.
+But if you have changed one of these, make sure to reset it before running tests:

 ```
 RANDOM_BOT_WAIT_BEFORE_PLAY=0
+ALLOW_RANKED_BOT_GAMES=true
 ```

 - A functional test in auth.cy.ts needs at least one game in database to run fully.